Because Oregon cares...

 Heel Stick: Following a small poke, a few drops of blood are squeezed from your baby's heel to look for metabolic, genetic, and blood conditions.
 There are 49 rare conditions the Oregon lab looks for.
 They must be treated or permanent damage or even death can occur.
 Sometimes this damage happens before the baby shows any signs that anything is wrong.
 That makes it important to catch these conditions early.
 Read more about these screenings: Oregon Newborn Screening, Northwest Regional Screening Program, and Baby's First Test .

 Hearing Screening: Newborns' ears are checked quickly and gently using small earphones and soft sounds.
 Many babies sleep through the screening.
-Infants who do not pass the screening need re-testing to rule out a hearing loss.
-When hearing loss is found, families are referred to Early Intervention Services for aiding and supporting their child's language learning.
+Infants who show unusual results need comprehensive testing to rule out a hearing loss.
+When a hearing loss is found, families are referred to Early Intervention Services for aiding and supporting their child's language learning.
 Read more about this screening: Oregon Health Authority Early Hearing Detection and Intervention.

 Pulse Oximetry: Also called "pulse ox", this painless procedure measures the amount of oxygen in your baby's blood using only a sensor briefly placed on the outside of the skin.
 Pulse oximetry can help show if an infant's heart and lungs are healthy and supplying enough oxygen to their body.
 This screening looks for serious heart problems that may not be obvious in the first days of life.